Rip and roar so you can soar

 In-House Legal Counsel

 It also pays to have a lawyer who can guide the family in legal matters.
 A good lawyer can advise you on any contract, legal issues, or potential risks that may affect your company.
-They can review contracts, partnership agreements, and hiring matters.
+They can evaluate contracts, partnership agreements, and hiring matters.
 A lawyer can help you make the right decisions regarding your finances and the law.
 A good lawyer will ensure that your business complies with all laws, regulations, and policies.
 They’ll look at everything from tax compliance to employment law, health & safety issues, and environmental issues.

 Assist in Succession Planning